 Located in the heart of the coastal belt of Karnataka, just north of Kerala and not far from the city of Mangalore and the historic town of Udupi, Manipal University is one of India's top private universities located in the beautiful, tropical area of southwest India along the coast of the Arabian Sea.
 Manipal has a large, active campus situated in a small, college-town environment.
 Surrounding the University are rural farmlands and villages, along with beautiful hills and waterways.

-The Study Abroad Program at Manipal University, administered by the Alliance for Global Education, aims to provide students with a unique exposure to India.
+, administered by IFSA, aims to provide students with a unique exposure to India.
 The main focus of the program are in the areas of Public Health and Development, and Indian Studies.
 The program introduces students to the pressing public health issues facing India and the developing world today, with course options addressing rural public health, global health, national health policy, and Ayurveda.
 These courses include field-based practicum components alongside other Manipal students, with regular visits to the university's rural health clinics and main hospital.

 In addition to courses on public health, the program also focuses on Indian Studies, including a specially-designed Contemporary Indian Society course exclusively for Alliance program students, and other electives within the university's Study Abroad Program (SAP).
 Students primarily interested in Indian Studies can also opt out of the public health courses and participate fully in Indian Studies, or students can combine courses as they desire from the academic areas.

 The program at Manipal provides American students with a true Indian campus experience and the unique opportunity to conduct coursework with a hands-on practicum component alongside Indian peers.

 Students on the Study Abroad Program are integrated into the Manipal University campus community.
 Students are able to take courses especially designed for the program in the areas of:

 * Indian Studies (including politics, culture, media, international relations)